Van der Straeten releases state guarantee for cash-strapped suppliers

 Federal Minister of Energy

-“We want to prevent suppliers from falling because of a situation for which they are not responsible and which they could not have foreseen, justifies the minister, who insists on the preventive side of the measure.
+“We want to prevent suppliers from falling because of a situation for which they are not responsible and which they might not have foreseen, justifies the minister, who insists on the preventive side of the measure.
 We anticipate liquidity problems at come because of the increased risk of non-payment.
 Today, the suppliers are healthy and a rush on the mechanism is not expected, especially since the most important players in the market belong to large international groups.“, she underlines, recalling that, to have access to the guarantee, the suppliers must be able to demonstrate that, without it, they would not obtain financing on “reasonable conditions”.
 Suppliers whose ebitda is negative , or who were already in difficulty before the crisis, are also not eligible.

 Immediate application